erlangtoolbox/ebt/README.md

 ## Targets

 Single worker of the ebt build process is target.
 Targets depend on each other.
 For instance before eunit tests could be performed project should be compiled.
-Default dependecy configuration is defined in the ebt.app file.
+Default dependency configuration is defined in the ebt.app file.
 It looks like this:

      {tasks, [